We propose new bus, walking, and cycling facilities on Mount Wellington Highway, Meadow Street, Church Street, and Avenue Road in Ōtāhuhu.

 - Improved safety and accessibility for pedestrians and people on bikes.

-We aim to deliver these improvements by mid 2018.
+We aim to deliver these improvements in 2019 and early 2020.

 New bus route (Frequent Network 32)

-The new FN32 route will eventually travel from Māngere town centre, through Ōtāhuhu Station, to Sylvia Park, improving journey reliability and reducing travel time between these centres.
+The new FN32 bus route travels from Māngere town centre, through Ōtāhuhu Station, to Sylvia Park, improving journey reliability and reducing travel time between these centres.

-Currently, travel times along this route differ throughout the day, and services require customers travelling between Māngere and Sylvia Park to transfer at Ōtāhuhu Station.
+Previously, services required customers travelling between Māngere and Sylvia Park to transfer at Ōtāhuhu Station.

-This route will form part of the New Network for South Auckland, which provides more frequent and better connected public transport throughout the area.
+This route was implemented as part of the New Network for South Auckland, which provides more frequent and better connected public transport throughout the area.
 Since the new network’s introduction in October 2016, individual passenger trips in South Auckland have increased by 15%.